Last updated October 22, 2025

 2. Enter Maintenance Mode to Prevent Database Writes

-It’s important that no new data is written to your current primary database during the upgrade process, because it doesn’t transfer to the new database.
+It’s important that no new data is written to your current primary database during the upgrade process, because it doesn’t transfer to the new database when the follower starts upgrading.
 To accomplish this, place your app into maintenance mode.
-If you have scheduler jobs running as well, disable them.
+If you have scheduler jobs running as well, or other external systems connecting to the database, disable them.
 Databases continue to accrue billing hours while in maintenance mode.

 Maintenance mode doesn’t automatically scale down dynos.
 Scale down web and any non-web dynos (for example, heroku ps:scale worker=0